PostgreSQL is an object-relational database management system based on POSTGRES 4.2.

 # IPv4 local connections: host all all 0.0.0.0/0 md5 # IPv6 local connections: host all all ::0/0 md5

 Notice that, by default, the main configuration file

 postgresql.conf, located in the database folder, is created with the line:

 listen_address = '*'.
-This setting allows connections from any client IP address.
+This setting allows connections from all available IP interfaces.